15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 13. Hollow Hold

 The hollow holds are like upside-down planks.
-You position yourself on your buttocks, with your legs and arms extended, in order to increase your center of mass.
+You position yourself on your buttocks, with your legs and arms extended, to increase your center of mass.

-Your upper abs are at your center, and they will be working hard to keep you upright.
-Aside from being a highly effective exercise, this move requires very little space and no equipment.
+Your upper abs are at your center, working hard to keep you upright.
+This move is highly effective and requires little space and no equipment.

 • Level: Beginner and Intermediate